 It is always a treat to be in Old Sacramento and to watch the middle section of the bridge raised to allow a large vessel or tall sailboat to pass.
 A warning siren alerts cars and pedestrians, and a crossing barrier is activated to block traffic until it is safe to cross.

-The Tower Bridge was painted gold in 2002 after a vote by Sacramento residents as to the preferred color.
-The choices were all gold, green, gold and silver, burgundy, or silver and gold.
+The bridge was painted gold in 2002 after a vote by Sacramento residents.
+The color choices were all gold, green, gold and silver, burgundy, or silver and gold.
 I recall the vote well as I voted for “green” and green lost.
 It took me a while to get used to the newly painted gold (or goldenrod yellow as some would describe it) Tower Bridge.

-As I think about it in retrospect, I do not believe that a dark green would have showcased the Tower Bridge design elements anywhere near as well as does the gold.
+As I think about it in retrospect, I do not believe that a dark green would have showcased the bridge design elements anywhere near as well as does the gold.
 So, it was a good thing that I was on the losing end of the vote in 2002.

 (UPDATED 10/29/2018) Additional information relating to State Route 275 added.